Where do Canadian Solar panels rank in terms of efficiency?

 What solar cell technology do Canadian Solar panels use?

 Canadian Solar has followed suit with most of the major manufacturers and is offering a PID free, PERC incorporated cells for their modules.
 They have branched into split cell modules, following the lead of other well-respected manufacturers to give them a panel with more prestige and functionality over and above their standard modules, without increasing overall pricing significantly.
 Canadian Solar has also developed a double glass module that should be considered for coastal locations.

 What are the advantages of Canadian Solar panels?

 PRICE PRICE PRICE.
 Canadian Solar, due to volume, vertical integration, market access and refined manufacturing process are merely able to produce more panels, more quickly and more cheaply than most of its competitors, whilst still maintaining a reputation as a respected module producer.
 My thoughts are they have recognized their inability to try and compete on the ultimate premium module market, so they don’t try to, which has enabled them to stick to their strengths and be successful.
-Canadian Solar also has a manufacturing facility in Canada, which will help them circumvent the 30% import duty on solar panels.
+Canadian Solar also has a manufacturing facility in Canada, which will help them circumvent the Trump administration's import duty on solar panels.

 What are the disadvantages of Canadian Solar modules?

 In the same vein as most large-scale Chinese manufacturers, they will always battle the preconception of many consumers that Chinese solar panels are inferior in quality.
 A preconception that I think is now unfair in relation to tier 1 Chinese modules.

 This has in part come about because about because of the very pedestrian warranties on product and performance offered by many Chinese manufacturers.
 They are in a competitive and cut-throat market where even the slightest dent in reputation can be catastrophic when so many competitors are mirroring the same business model.

 Is Canadian Solar profitable?

-Yes, in the 2017 financial year, Canadian Solar turned in a profit, as it had comfortably done for the 4 years previous to this.
+Yes, in the 2018 financial year, Canadian Solar turned in a profit, as it had comfortably done for the 5 years previous to this.
 Furthrmore, the company has ambitious expansion plans.